-(SAPD Analysis, p.
-5; citing AH 502, p.
-111; Emphasis added by Respondent.)
+(AH 502, p.
+111; Emphasis added.)

-Respondent notes the HCLD approach is a reliable indicator of market value for closely regulated public utilities like Petitioner, as HCLD, with some modification, approximates the rate base that regulators use in establishing revenue requirements.
-(SAPD Analysis, p.
-6; citing Unitary Valuation Methods (UVM) (2003), p.
+Respondent notes the HCLD approach is a reliable indicator of market value for closely regulated public utilities like Petitioner, as HCLD, with some modification, approximates the rate base that regulators use in establishing revenue requirements. (citing Unitary Valuation Methods (UVM) (2003), p.
 1.)
 HCLD reflects the market value contribution of all taxable property including the depreciated historical cost of plant in service, possessory interests, construction work in progress, and materials and supplies, and is: